Blessing-Kalanda/Blessing-Kalanda/README.md

 - 👋 Hi, I’m @Blessing-Kalanda.
 - 👀 I’m a data analyst who enjoys documenting her journey.
-- 🌱 I’m currently learning data story telling.
+- 🌱 I am passionate about using data to boost business growth and propel company expansion.
 - 💞️ I’m looking to collaborate on data analysis projects, volunteer or otherwise.
 - 📫 let's connect on [linkedin](www.linkedin.com/in/blessing-peace-kalanda-5431811aa)